Walk - A taste of the Salt Path - Cremyll to Rame Head

 Within the woodland cloaking Redding Point, the Path passes Lady Emma’s Cottage and the Arch – another scenic feature that was installed to create views and atmosphere.
 Fort Picklecombe (one of Palmerston’s Follies) was designed with the more practical purpose of defending Plymouth Sound, but was never needed for this purpose and has now been converted into luxury apartments.

-1. Eventually, the Path reaches an area of open grassland known as the Minadew and leads you into the attractive twin villages of Kingsand and Cawsand.
+1. Eventually, the Path crosses over a quiet road, through a gate and reaches an area of open grassland known as the Minadew and following coast paths signs, leads you into the attractive twin villages of Kingsand and Cawsand.

 Dogs are allowed on Kingsand Beach throughout the year.